george-hawkins/blender-donut-notebook/LEVEL-2.md

 `tab` out of edit mode and select each of the sprinkles in turn and, with `F2`, give them the names "Sprinkle_short" and "Sprinkle_long".
 Then select both, press `m` and move them to a _New Collection_ called "Sprinkles".

-Aside: I kept mistakenly pressing `shitf-M` (rather than just `m`) and getting confused as to why I had a collection containing the sprinkles but they could still also be seen outside the collection in the _Outliner_. `shift-M` links the objects into a collection rather than moving them.
+Aside: I kept mistakenly pressing `shift-M` (rather than just `m`) and getting confused as to why I had a collection containing the sprinkles but they could still also be seen outside the collection in the _Outliner_. `shift-M` links the objects into a collection rather than moving them.

 Then select the icing, go to _Particle Properties_ and, in the _Render_ section, change the _Render As_ value from _Object_ to _Collection_.
 Then in the _Collection_ section that's now appeared below, click on the _Instance Collection_ field and choose "Sprinkles".

 ![img.png](render-as-collection.png)

-Switch to _Material Preview_ viewport shading mode (`z` and `2`) for a less-processing expensive view of the result than the _Render_ mode:
+Switch to _Material Preview_ viewport shading (`z` and `2`) for a less-processing expensive view of the result than the _Render_ mode:

 ![img.png](long-and-short-sprinkles.png)

-#### More variety
+### More variety

 Select the original sprinkle and create a medium length one (in just the same way as the long one).